nickblackbourn/Process-Intelligence-Data-Assessment-Assistant/README.md

 # Process Mining Event Log Assessment Assistant

+> **⚠️ WORK IN PROGRESS** - This repository is currently under active development.
+Features, documentation, and APIs may change without notice.
+While the tool is functional for basic process mining assessments, some advanced features are still being refined.
+Please check back regularly for updates or feel free to contribute to the project's development.

 A comprehensive Python tool designed to help process mining consultants efficiently assess and prepare data from various source systems to create high-quality event logs for process mining analysis.

 ## 🚀 **Version 2.0 - Enhanced Multi-Tab Excel & Output Management**